 How to use Drupal Config Split on your websites

-Drupal's Configuration Management feature plays a critical role in overseeing the administrative settings that dictate the functionality of a website powered by Drupal.
-Enhancing this capability, the Drupal Config Split module emerges as a valuable extension by enabling users to segregate configurations based on diverse circumstances or platforms.
+The Drupal Configuration Management system operates as a fundamental tool which manages all administrative settings that determine how a Drupal website functions.
+The Drupal Config Split module functions as an essential extension which allows users to separate configurations for different scenarios or platforms.
 This module's functionality depends on companion modules such as Config ignore and Config Filter, essential components that extend beyond Drupal Core and necessitate manual installation and maintenance to ensure operational efficiency.
-With the combined assistance of these modules, Drupal administrators can effectively streamline the management processes and optimize the performance of their Drupal-powered websites, making them more robust and adaptable to various operational requirements.
+The integration of these modules allows Drupal administrators to enhance their website management capabilities which results in improved website performance and greater flexibility for operational needs.

 On your websites, use Drupal Config Split to separate out different settings for Google Tag Manager (GTM):